-- 32. The CIPFA Treasury Management Code requires the chief financial officer to ensure that members with responsibility for treasury management receive adequate training in treasury management. - 33.
-As a minimum, authorities should carry out the following to monitor and review knowledge and skills: - Record attendance at training and ensure action is taken where poor attendance is identified. - Prepare tailored learning plans for treasury management officers and board/council members. - Require treasury management officers and board/council members to undertake self-assessment against the required competencies - Have regular communication with officers and board/council members, encouraging them to highlight training needs on an ongoing basis. - Training is provided for all new members and further training is arranged as required.
-A self-assessment of knowledge and skills will be undertaken during 2023.

-35. The training needs of treasury management officers are also periodically reviewed.
+- 25. The CIPFA Treasury Management Code requires the chief financial officer to ensure that members with responsibility for treasury management receive adequate training in treasury management. - 26.
+As a minimum, authorities should carry out the following to monitor and review knowledge and skills: - Record attendance at training and ensure action is taken where poor attendance is identified. - Prepare tailored learning plans for treasury management officers and board/council members. - Require treasury management officers and board/council members to undertake self-assessment against the required competencies - Have regular communication with officers and board/council members, encouraging them to highlight training needs on an ongoing basis. - 27.
+Training is provided for all new members and further training is arranged as required.
+Also Link provided a focused training session on treasury management for all members of the Corporate Governance Committee during the 2023/24 financial year.
+A self-assessment of knowledge and skills will be undertaken during 2024. - 28.
+The training needs of treasury management officers are also periodically reviewed.
 A formal record of the training received by officers central to the Treasury function will be maintained by the Head of Finance.
-Similarly, a formal record of the treasury management / capital finance training received by members will also be maintained by the Head of Finance.
+Similarly, a formal record of the treasury management training received by members will also be maintained by the Head of Finance.